-All orders ship out of our San Diego, CA warehouse and those in the IS will arrive within 2-9 days, depending on the shipping method selected.
+All orders ship out of our San Diego, CA warehouse and those in the US will arrive within 2-9 days, depending on the shipping method selected.

 We use USPS and UPS as our preferred shipping carriers as we're able to use discounted commercial shipping rates.
 At the time of shipping, we will select the most cost efficient and expeditious option for your order (USPS Priority/UPS Ground or 3 Day Select) - the less a package is in transit, the better chances of a safe arrival are.

 Our website is integrated with USPS and UPS which means that shipping costs are automatically calculated during checkout based on your shipping address and size and weight of the box.
-That said, calculations are not always precise, particularly for multi product orders.
-If final shipping costs end up being less than what you paid, we will refund you the difference and if it ends up being more, we will bear that cost.
+That said, calculations are not always precise, particularly for multi-product orders.
+If final shipping costs end up being less than what you paid, we will refund you any significant difference and if it ends up being more, we will bear that cost.

-Due to significant new tax and customs implications as a result of Brexit, we are suspending all of our deliveries to the UK effective January 1, 2021.
+Due to significant new tax and customs implications as a result of Brexit, we are unable to ship to UK effective January 1, 2021.
 We apologize to our UK customers but as a small business we are unable to take on the large amount of requirements.